AlbanMontaigu/docker-toolbox/README.md

 And more...

-## Commands availables in your dk-devbox
+## Commands availables in your box

 ### Misc commands

 - ```dk``` is a ```docker``` alias
 - ```dc``` is a ```docker-compose``` alias
+- ```test-port HOST PORT``` to validate quickly with nc if a certain port on a certain host is accessible

 ### Main (custom) docker commands